gautamanirudh/twitterdash/README.md

 ### Thought behind the Project

-The project has several usecases in the industry ranging from, Analysing sentiment of Users on Twitter for a particular product or service, to managing and proctoring twitter engagement for tweets related a particular topic.
+The project has several use cases in the industry ranging from, Analysing the sentiment of Users on Twitter for a particular product or service, to managing and proctoring the twitter engagement for tweets related a particular topic.
 The dashboard can act as a perfect tool for analysing market performance and further deciding the future of the service or product offered.

 ### Setup Process